History of Our Church

 In the spring of 1910, Rev. Wheeler started a subscription, known today as pledges, for a new church building.
 An amount of $8,000 was reached but “failed to push the enterprise through.”

 In December of 1912, a building committee was elected to carry forward plans for building the new church.
 Faithful members gave the beautiful stained glass windows throughout the sanctuary as memorials.
-Some of these windows are now preserved in the Narthex of our current building.
-The building, when completed, was valued at $19,000.
+Some of these windows are now preserved in the lobby of building A. The building, when completed, was valued at $19,000.
 The church building still stands today on the Rockwall square.

-Construction for the next site and attendant Sunday School rooms began in October 1979 at 1408 Goliad Rd, the site given by Raymond and Elizabeth Cameron.
+Construction for the next site and additional Sunday School rooms began in October, 1979, at 1408 South Goliad Rd, the site given by Raymond and Elizabeth Cameron.
 The first service in this sanctuary was Sunday, March 22, 1981.
-Later in 1988, ground was broken for the addition of the Fellowship Hall and Music/Education wing.
+Later in 1988, ground was broken for the addition of the Fellowship Hall and Music/Education wings.

 Praise be to God!